-The TCE Plume is the largest TCE plume in Michigan and one of the largest groundwater contaminations in the United States.
+The TCE Plume, discovered in 1999, is the largest TCE plume in Michigan and one of the largest groundwater contaminations in the United States.

 All of the residences in these areas with contaminated well water have been connected to the Mancelona Area Water and Sewer Authority (MAWSA), which draws water from wells located east of Mancelona and from the Cedar River Well Field near Schuss Mountain.

 TCE groundwater plume in 2014 from the former site of Wickes Manufacturing spreading across Antrim County.

 What is at risk?

 There are four ways TCE can harm people:

 - breathing contaminated air

 - through skin contact with contaminated water or air

 TCE concentrations above 5 ppb in drinking water are unsafe, according to the State of Michigan.

 TCE has contaminated more than 1400 drinking water wells from the Village of Mancelona to the Shanty Creek Resort.
 The plume has percolated 450 feet into the groundwater and extends more than 6.5 miles long and 1.5 miles wide.
 It is traveling at a rate of 350–480 feet per year.